Video: Scrap.io - How to Start?

 Real-World B2B Use Cases: Who's Actually Targeting Apartment Owners

-SmartRent — an IoT platform for smart apartments — found that renters will pay $35 to $40 extra per month for smart home features.
-Multiply that across a 300-unit building and you're looking at $126,000 to $144,000 in additional annual revenue for the owner.
+SmartRent β an IoT platform for smart apartments β found that renters will pay $35 to $40 extra per month for smart-home features.
+Multiply that across a 300-unit building and you're looking at $126,000 to $144,000 in extra annual revenue for the owner.
 That's the kind of pitch that gets emails opened.

-And the total addressable market?
+The total addressable market?
 US renters pay roughly $500 billion in annual rent.
-Even capturing a sliver of that through better technology, services, or management tools represents a massive opportunity.
+Even capturing a sliver of that through better technology, services, or management tools is enormous.

 Digible, an agency specializing in multifamily marketing, put it bluntly: email marketing is heavily underutilized in the apartment industry.
 They're not wrong.
-Most building owners still rely on word-of-mouth and outdated vendor relationships.
-A well-targeted cold email stands out because almost nobody in the space is doing it well.
+Most building owners still run on word-of-mouth and outdated vendor relationships.
+A well-targeted cold email stands out precisely because almost nobody in the space does it well.
+The benchmarks agree β multifamily email campaigns typically see 20β30% open rates when targeting is right (Mailchimp via Market Apartments), comfortably above the 15β20% cross-industry average.

-For related audiences, check out the apartment rental agency email list guide.
+For related audiences, the apartment rental agency email list guide covers a different but adjacent target.

 Apartment Complex Mailing List vs Email List: What's the Difference?